devangjhabakh/devangjhabakh.github.io/readinglist.md

 - To Sell is Human, Daniel H. Pink
 - Range, David Epstien
 - An Elegant Puzzle: Systems of Engineering Management, Will Larson
+- The Lessons of History, Will and Ariel Durant